In this article, we look into static rope vs dynamic rope and when best to use each type.

 Static ropes have many applications, including (but not limited to); abseiling, rappelling, fire rescue operations and caving.
 The low stretch properties of static ropes allow for a controlled, bounce-free descent.
 As an example, abseiling ropes typically have a ~2% when under a standard body weight load.

 Here at Access Ropes, we stock a great range of static ropes to suit every application.
-We keep up to date with the latest developments in this field, working closely with our South African factory to deliver innovative products to small businesses.
+We keep up to date with the latest developments in rope manufacturing, working closely with our suppliers.
 We’ve just started stocking a very impressive Reflective LSK Static Line that incorporates a reflective strip into its fleck, using the same concept as Cats Eyes.
 This allows greater visibility in low light conditions such as deep sea diving, caving and night work.

 Our static lines are kernmantle constructions.
 The interior (known as the kern) is protected by a woven sheath (the mantle).
 The strength of the rope is attributed to the core whilst the outer sheath provides protection from abrasion.
 Kernmantle ropes are particularly useful in climbing, caving and the marine industry, where a high degree of abrasion can be expected.
 Kernmantle construction can be used in both dynamic and static lines.